Skip to main content

 OAuth2 (Resource Owner)

-The client ID, client secret, username, and password are passed to the Get token endpoint to get an access token to authenticate with the source system.
+The Client ID, Client Secret, username, and password are passed to the Get token endpoint to get an access token to authenticate with the source system.
 The returned token is then used for all upcoming requests.

-The Grant Type password is being used.
+The Grant Type password is used.
 The client credentials are sent via the request body (default) or they can be sent as a Basic Auth header if required.

 User inputs required in the data connection: